lwilk0/fmp/README.md

 [![Build Status](https://github.com/lwilk0/Forgot-My-Password/actions/workflows/rust-ci.yml/badge.svg)](https://github.com/lwilk0/Forgot-My-Password/actions/workflows/rust-ci.yml)
 [![GPLv3 License](https://img.shields.io/badge/license-GPLv3-red.svg)](https://github.com/lwilk0/Forgot-My-Password/blob/main/LICENSE)

-A simple password manager written in Rust.
+A password manager written in memory-safe Rust.

-Forgot My Password (FMP) is a secure password manager that allows you to create, store, and manage your passwords in encrypted vaults.
-It uses GPG to ensure that your sensitive data is protected.
+Forgot My Password (FMP) is a password manager that safely allows you to generate, store, and manage your passwords in encrypted vaults.
+It uses GPG to protect your sensitive data.

 ## Features
+- **GUI:** Intuitive and fast GUI

-- Create encrypted vaults to store your passwords.
+- **Create Vaults:** Create encrypted vaults to store your passwords.
-- Add, delete, and rename accounts within a vault.
+- **Modify Accounts:** Add, delete, and rename accounts within a vault.
-- Generate strong passwords and calculate their entropy.
+- **Passwords:** Generate strong passwords and estimate their entropy.
-- Backup and restore vaults securely.
+- **Backups:** Backup and restore vaults securely.
-- Change account usernames and passwords.
+- **Modify Account Info:** Update account usernames and passwords.
-- Cross-platform support with secure memory handling.
+- **Cross-platform compatibility:** FMP is available on Unix and Windows

+## Security
+- **Encryption With GPG:** All data is encrypted using GPG.
+Only users with the correct GPG key can decrypt the vault contents.
+- **No Plaintext Passwords on Disk:** All sensitive information is encrypted before being saved.
+- **Sensitive Variables Cannot Be Written to Disk:** Sensitive variables are not written to disk in any form except encrypted.
+- **Sensitive Variables Are Obfuscated in Memory:** The program uses secure memory handling (Rust’s secrecy crate, memory locking) to prevent secrets from being easily read from RAM.
+- **Sensitive Variables Are Cleared from Memory:** The program zeroizes (overwrites) memory holding secrets when they are no longer needed.
+- **Memory Locking:** System calls (like mlock) prevent sensitive memory from being swapped to disk.
+- **File Permitions:** Strict file permissions are placed on sensitive files.
+- **Recipient Verification:** Encryption is tied to a specific GPG recipient.
+- **Cross-Platform Secure Handling:** Secure memory and file handling are implemented for both Unix and Windows.

 ## Installation